Free, “At-Home” HIV Self Testing

 What guidance will I get with my HIV test results?

 In the event of a positive result, H.O.P.E. will provide options for a confirmatory exam which includes a second test.
 Rapid tests are very accurate, but a second test is required to make sure the result is positive.
 If the second test is positive, H.O.P.E. staff will help you figure out next steps and assist in linking you to care.
+You can also call or text 918-378-6896 to schedule a confirmatory test (at our clinic or via our outreach van).

 Where can I find more info about the HIV self-test?